What is Category Normalised Citation Impact (CNCI) and how can I use it?

 What is CNCI?

-Category Normalized Citation Impact (CNCI) is a metric developed by Clarivate Analytics that compares the citation performance of a publication to others in the same field, publication year, and document type.
+Category Normalised Citation Impact (CNCI) is a field-normalised metric developed by Clarivate.
+It compares the citation performance of a publication to others of the same document type, publication year, and subject category (e.g. field or subfield).

 -

-A CNCI score of 1.00 means the publication has received the expected number of citations.
+A CNCI of 1.00 means a publication has received the expected number of citations.

 -